Skip to main content

 • Recumbent only at first: Recumbent bike, rowing machine, swimming.
 Avoid upright cardio that stresses the autonomic system.

-• Heart rate ceiling: Stay in Zone 1 (60 to 70 percent of age predicted maximum).
+• Heart rate ceiling: Stay in Zone 1 (60% to 70% of age predicted maximum).
 If you spike above the ceiling, you stop and rest.

 • Strength before cardio: Brief, low intensity resistance training (light bands, body weight) often tolerated better than aerobic exercise in early recovery.

-• Slow progression: Add 10 percent per week if tolerated.
+• Slow progression: Add 10% per week if tolerated.
 Pull back at the first sign of post-exertional malaise.

 Actionable Steps for Long COVID Patients